3 Electrodynamics

 \[ \begin{align} U = \int_{V}w\left(\mathbf{r}, t\right)d^3r \end{align} \]

-the energy of the same.
-Thus follows
+is the energy of the same.
+It thus follows

 \[ \begin{align} \frac{dU}{dt} + \frac{dW}{dt} = -\int_{\partial V}\mathbf{S}\cdot d\mathbf{n}. \end{align} \]